evanx/redex/README.md

 The "module" name enables custom and third-party processors e.g. a `myredix/FancyProcessor` where `myredix` is an `npm` module which exports a `FancyProcessor` class.

 We wish to introduce a processor factory e.g. `builtin/FileImporter.factory.json,` to enable instances to be dynamically created by so messaging the factory.

-## Concurrency

-We use Redis message queues to avoid concurrent operations.

-Application microservices, and Redix processors, are ideally message-passing "actors" and otherwise use Redis transactions to access "shared memory" in Redis.

-We note that Node itself is designed to be asynchronous infrastructure for concurrent apps, driven by a single-threaded event loop.

 ## Examples